Recently I watched a TED talk which got me thinking about Mathematics in a way I hadn’t before. To cut straight to the video, scroll down.

 From what I can tell, my experience in math class isn’t unique.
 I hear many students say that math is hard – they get long lists of problems to solve using complex computation, none of which they see as relevant to their lives, and by the time they’re in 10th grade many start self-identifying as “dumb” when it comes to math.

-Conrad Wolfram explains in his TED talk that math education has become nothing more than a multi-year practice of hand and paper computation.
+Conrad Wolfram explains in his TED talk that math education has become nothing more than what I’ve noticed in my many years as an educator: a multi-year practice of hand and paper computation.
 He suggests that what we need is a return to the understanding of what math actually is: a way of thinking quantitatively to solve problems:

-Wolfram suggests that by using computers to do Step 3 above, we can free up math education to be more effective and authentic to its purpose.
+Wolfram suggests that by using computers to do computation, we can free up math education to be more effective and authentic to its purpose.
 Computers are an incredible tool for solving numeric problems, so why not use them?
 Why shouldn’t a Calculus class be about learning how to use it in the real world of Engineering, where engineers use computers all day long?
-If Engineering is about using math to solve real-world problems (i.e. “How can we better build levees in New Orleans?”), why don’t we create math classes where students use computers to do the time-consuming computational steps thereby freeing up their time to focus on identifying, quantifying, applying, and verifying?
+If Engineering is about using math to solve real-world problems—e.g., “How can we better build levees in New Orleans?”—why don’t we create math classes where students use computers to do the time-consuming computational steps thereby freeing up their time to focus on identifying, quantifying, applying, and verifying?
 Wouldn’t math be a more engaging and wholly valuable experience if it mimicked the real-world?
-I agree with Wolfram that we must revise our thinking of what math education should be.
-Much less time should be spent teaching computation and much more time should be outside the room, finding real math problems and testing solutions for them.
-We must transform math class so that it becomes a place where the focus is on learning to identify those real-world problems which might have quantitative solutions, and to suggesting and verifying solutions for them.

 Don’t get me wrong, I’m not saying computation is not important, rather I am saying that computation is an essential process for which a powerful tool has been created, and should be used.
 There are basic abilities and concepts of computation which must be mastered, of course.
 But when math education recognizes that computers can do the more complex and difficult computation and therefore help the larger quest for solutions to meaningful problems, I think math class will be transformed into a more authentic version of itself – a discipline that is engaging to students and preparatory for real life.
 It will become a discipline that doesn’t leave so many smart people tragically mislabeled as “dumb” or under the delusion that math doesn’t matter.